PixelPunkNFT/THE-FOOLS/README.md

 - **Role:** Developer
 - **Main Contributions:**
   - Duplication of NFTs with metadata
-  - Development of an NFT dApp with smart contract integration in Solidity
+  - Modification and implementation of an NFT dApp with smart contract integration in Solidity
   - Implementation of updates and feature enhancements

  ### [Simone Saturno](https://github.com/Simoblaster)